 Plywood cannot be used for making decorative objects because plywood can never give a wood-like touch and feel.

 Solid wood can be sanded, polished, and painted over and over again.
-But plywood is made of many veneer sheets So that it cannot be done more than once or twice.
+But plywood is cannot be done more than once or twice.

 Furniture with paint, polish, and laminates require less maintenance.
-Because laminates are moisture and dust-proof, there is less chance of damage.
+Since laminates do not allow moisture and dust to settle on the surface.
+So there is less chance of damage.

 The workability of plywood is great compared to solid wood.
 Plywood can be cut and bent more easily than solid wood.